PavanSugreev04/Finance_Tracker/README.md

 ## Experience

-During the development of Spend Smart, I gained valuable experience in several key areas:
+During the development of Finance Tracker, I gained valuable experience in several key areas:

 - **Full-Stack Development** 💻: I learned how to develop both frontend and backend components of a web application, enabling me to create a seamless user experience from start to finish.
 - **React.js** ⚛️: I honed my skills in React.js, leveraging its component-based architecture to build dynamic and interactive user interfaces.